sine2pi/ASR-model/README.md

 The F0 contour and the energy contour can be used together to analyze the prosody of speech, including intonation and loudness.
 The F0 contour follows the lowest frequency with the most energy, which is indicated by bright colors towards the bottom of the image.
 In summary: F0 contour represents pitch variation over time, while energy contour represents sound intensity across frequencies over time.
 They both play a crucial role in understanding speech prosody and can be used together to analyze emotional expressions and grammatical structures within speech.

+optionally map audio frequency to theta in the rotary embedding during training.
+This model learns each audio feature in seperate layers in sequence each feature building on the other.
+Like human reinforcment learning.
+You can change the order of feature learned.

+    feature_order = ["pitch", "periodocity", "spectrogram", "waveform"]

+        features = {
+        #"spectrogram", # uncomment to use spectrogram
+        #"waveform", # uncomment to use waveform
+        #"pitch", # uncomment to use pitch
+        #"periodocity", # uncomment to use periodocity
+        #"f0", # uncomment with pitch to use frequency as theta in rotary
+        },

 ```python